wware/dotman/README.md

 1. Create the file in `private/` with the same relative path
 2. Add the file to `work-project/.gitignore` (so it's treated as a symlink)
-3. Run `./dotman setup` to create the symlink
+3. Run `./dotman dirty` to create the symlink

 The tool will automatically discover the new file and create the symlink based on the `.gitignore` pattern.